digitalillusion/rudp-tunnel/README.md

     media-driver

 Server-side proxy is the first to launch.
-It doesn't matter if the service which is the destination of the tunnel has not exposed its port yet.
+It doesn't matter if the service which is the endpoint of the tunnel has not exposed its port yet.

-    rudp-tunnel -d SERVICE_HOST:SERVICE_PORT
+    rudp-tunnel -e SERVICE_HOST:SERVICE_PORT

-The above command defines a given service as destination of the tunnel.
+The above command defines a given network address as endpoint of the tunnel.

-On the client side, the command opens another channel toward the remote server and defines a given service as origin of the tunnel.
+On the client side, the command opens another channel toward the server and defines a given service as endpoint of the tunnel.
 Additionally, it's possible to specify the network interface where to route traffic.

-    rudp-tunnel -r REMOTE -i INTERFACE -o SERVICE_HOST:SERVICE_PORT
+    rudp-tunnel -s SERVER -i INTERFACE -e SERVICE_HOST:SERVICE_PORT

-*The tunnel operates by default on port 40123, it must be forwarded if you are behind a NAT.*
+*The tunnel operates on both sides on port 40123 by default.
+It must be forwarded if you are behind a NAT.*

+At this moment, the origin service is able to communicate with the destination service, and viceversa, through the reliable UDP tunnel.

 **Options**

         -h, --help          Show this usage message.
-        -p, --fport FPORT   The port on which forward channel operates.
-Defaults to 40123
+        -p, --port PORT     The port on which tunnel operates.
+Defaults to 40123 -e, --endpoint ENDPOINT
-        -q, --bport BPORT   The port on which backward channel operates.
-Defaults to FPORT
-        -o, --origin ORIGIN Ip address to bind the client onto, origin of the tunnel.
-Mutually exclusive with -d
-        -d, --destination DESTINATION
-                            Ip address where server sends packets, destination of the tunnel.
-Mutually exclusive with -o
+                            Network address where to send packets, endpoint of the tunnel.
-        -r, --remote REMOTE Public network address of the remote server.
-Defaults to 0.0.0.0
-        -i, --interface INTERFACE
+        -s, --server SERVER Public Ip address of the server.
+Defaults to 0.0.0.0 -i, --interface INTERFACE
                             Routing interface.
 Defaults to 0.0.0.0
-        -f, --forward FORWARD
-                            Forward channel, client to server.
-        -b, --backward BACKWARD
-                            Backward channel, server to client.